rillonline/writing/signs-and-wonders.md

 This is propaganda from a fringe religious group seeking attention.

 I am certain Tabitha had to put down her sewing more than once to talk to a curiosity seeker.
-You can picture it, can’t you?
+You can picture it, can't you?
 She is hemming a cloak when someone comes in and starts questioning her.
 The temptation is great to send the stranger away.
 She is busy.
 But instead she, and perhaps the widow she is helping, sit down, hem trailing, to give their witness to this stranger.